Loag/free-env/README.md

 # free-env
-out of process env file manager
+out of program env file manager

 like python-dotenv, just not in your project